Journal of Experimental Criminology

 The Journal of Experimental Criminology is a quarterly peer-reviewed academic journal covering experimental research in the field of criminology.
-It was established in 2005 with David Weisburd of George Mason University as the founding editor-in-chief, and the current editor-in-chief is Lorraine Mazerolle (University of Queensland).
+It was established in 2005 with David Weisburd of George Mason University as the founding editor-in-chief, and the current editor-in-chief is Wesley Jennings (University of Mississippi).
 It is published by Springer Science+Business Media, and is sponsored by the Academy of Experimental Criminology.
-According to the Journal Citation Reports, the journal has a 2014 impact factor of 1.167.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 3.0.